Does not apply to sports. Team sports

 25 1 - G 2 – B 3 - A 4 – D

-Handball literally translates as "hand and ball."
-It is a team sport with a ball.
-All games are played on the parquet floor in special indoor halls.
-Handball appeared as a game at the very beginning of the 20th century, when players of other sports were looking for something to do in the off-season so as not to lose their sports form.
-At that time, Danish football players decided to play with their hands as a change, however, due to the fact that there was much less space in the hall than on the football field, the number of field players was reduced to 6 people, and the goalkeeper was the seventh.
-As for the ball, it was similar to a volleyball, but slightly smaller in size, so that it was more convenient to hold it in your hands.
+Handball literally means “hand and ball”.
+This is a team sport with a ball.
+All games take place on parquet floors in special indoor halls.
+Handball appeared as a game at the very beginning of the 20th century, when players of other sports were looking for something to do in the off-season so as not to lose their athletic shape.
+At that time, Danish football players decided to play with their hands as a change, however, due to the fact that there was much less space in the hall than on a football field, the number of field players was reduced to 6 people, and the seventh was the goalkeeper.
+As for the ball, it was similar to a volleyball, but slightly smaller in size to make it more comfortable to hold in your hands.

-But the real date of the birth of handball can be safely considered 1898, when the official handball discipline was introduced in Denmark for women.
-Similar games existed for a long time, where everything came down to the elementary throwing of the ball in motion.
+But the real date of the birth of handball can be safely considered 1898, when the official “handball” discipline was introduced in Denmark for women.
+Similar games existed for a long time, where everything came down to a simple throwing of the ball in motion.
 But the creation of clear rules was carried out directly in Denmark.
-In order to form the rules, some aspects from basketball were taken, for example, the size of the court, the time the opponent was in someone else's court, as well as the "three seconds" rule.
+In order to formulate the rules, some aspects were taken from basketball, for example, the size of the court, the time the opponent spent in someone else's court, as well as the “three seconds” rule.
 All these nuances added noticeable dynamics and entertainment to the game.

-For quite a long time, until the Second World War, there were two types of handball at once - summer and winter.
-In the summer form, 11 players in each team took part at once, who competed in the open air.
-In winter, handball was played on the parquet by teams 7x7.
-Since 1954, the winter game has been recognized as the only one in which many international competitions have been held.
-In the same year, the first world championship was held in Sweden among men.
-Handball world championships began to be held by analogy with football once every 4 years.
-In 1972, men's handball was recognized as an Olympic sport, and the first Olympic champions were the players of the Yugoslav national team.
+For quite a long time, right up to the Second World War, there were two types of handball - summer and winter.
+IN summer look 11 players in each team took part at once and competed in outdoors.
+In winter, handball was played on the floor by 7x7 teams.
+Since 1954, the winter type of game has been recognized as the only one in which many international competitions.
+In the same year, the first world championship among men was held in Sweden.
+World handball championships began to be held, similar to football championships, once every 4 years.
+In 1972, men's handball was already recognized as an Olympic sport, and the first Olympic champions were the players of the Yugoslav national team.
 Four years later, in 1976, women's handball teams made their debut at the Olympics.
-It is worth noting that the handball team of the Soviet Union became the Olympic champion twice in a row.
+It is worth noting that the handball team Soviet Union became twice in a row Olympic champion.
 This happened in 1976 and 1980.
-Among other things, the European Championships are held on an ongoing basis.
-Especially popular is the European Champions Cup, where only the strongest club teams take part.
+Among other things, European Championships are held on an ongoing basis.
+The European Champions Cup is especially popular, where only the strongest club teams take part.

-The game of handball takes place on a rectangular area measuring 40x20m.
-Plays two teams, each with 7 people.
-The essence of the game comes down to throwing the ball into the opponent's goal, while trying not to overstep the line of the six-meter zone, which is concentrated near the goal.
-The ball in handball can be thrown, caught, and also pushed with the help of the head, hands, knees, hips, except for the legs below the knees.
-The goalkeeper, in turn, must save his goal by hitting the ball with any part of the body.
-He can also take a direct part in scoring the opponent's goal, that is, be a field player.
-The game goes on for two halves.
-Each one is 30 minutes long.
+Handball is played on a rectangular court measuring 40x20m.
+There are two teams, each with 7 people.
+The essence of the game comes down to throwing the ball into the opponent’s goal, while trying not to step beyond the line of the six-meter zone, which is located near the goal.
+The ball in handball can be thrown, caught, and also pushed using the head, arms, knees, hips, except for the legs below the knees.
+The goalkeeper, in turn, must save his goal by hitting the ball with any part of his body.
+He can also take a direct part in scoring the opponent’s goal, that is, be a field player.
+The game lasts two halves.
+Each duration is 30 minutes.

 Beach volleyball

-Somewhere in the 1910s, the very first mention of such a sport as beach volleyball was observed.
-It was at this time that surfers in Hawaii, while waiting for a good wave, were engaged in volleyball directly on the beach.
-After some time, this sport began to get involved in California, where each team had 6 people at the same time.
+Somewhere in the 1910s, the very first mentions of the sport of beach volleyball were observed.
+It was at this time that surfers in Hawaii played volleyball directly on the beach while waiting for a good wave.
+After some time, they began to get involved in this sport in California, where each team had 6 people at a time.
 And in 1930, the very first match was held in Santa Monica with teams, each of which had 2 people.

-In Europe, the first mention of beach volleyball can be seen in France.
+In Europe, the first mentions of beach volleyball could be observed in France.
 In 1927, this game became one of the most popular on the beaches of the small town of Franconville, which is located near Paris.
 Relatively quickly, beach volleyball gained its popularity throughout Europe.
-As for South America, here this game became widespread only in the 1950s.
+As for South America, this game became widespread here only in the 1950s.

-The game was gaining really great popularity, while attracting more and more attention from numerous sponsors and television.
+The game was gaining truly great popularity, while attracting more and more attention from numerous sponsors and television.
 Various federations and associations began to appear.
-Competitions were held directly under their auspices, and the first professional teams began to appear.
+Competitions were held directly under their auspices, and the first professional teams.
 Beach volleyball has already acquired shades of a professional sport.

-Despite the fact that the first official beach volleyball games were already held in 1947, it became a professional sport only in the late 1970s.
+Despite the fact that the first official games Beach volleyball became a professional sport only in the late 1970s.
 In 1987, the first unofficial world championship was held.
 And at the Olympic Games in Barcelona in 1992, beach volleyball was included in the program as a demonstration sport.
 A year later, this game was officially recognized as an Olympic sport.
-At the first such tournament in 1996, 24 men's and 16 women's teams were represented at once.
+At the first such tournament in 1996, 24 men's and 16 women's teams were represented.

 The essence of the game of beach volleyball is quite simple.
 There are two teams of two players each.
-The game itself takes place on a sand court, which is divided by a grid.
-The main goal of each team is to ensure that the volleyball touches the opponent's court, while not allowing it to hit in their own half.
+The game itself takes place on a sand area, which is divided by a net.
+The main goal of each team is to volleyball touched the opponent's court, while preventing him from hitting it in his own half.
 It is worth noting that beach volleyball players have the ability to hit the ball with any part of the body.
-A point is played from the ball served from the corner of the site.
-When the ball flies to the opposite side, the players of the team have the right to hit the ball only three times, after which they must send it to the opponent's side.
-One player is not allowed to hit the ball twice in a row.
-The rally continues until the ball touches the ground, goes out of bounds, or until one of the teams makes a mistake.
-The team that has earned the next point gets the right to serve.
+A point is played by serving the ball from the corner of the court.
+When the ball flies to the opposite side, team players have the right to hit the ball only three times, after which they must send it to the opponent’s side.
+One player does not have the right to hit the ball twice in a row.
+Playing the ball continues until it touches the ground, goes out of bounds, or until one of the teams makes a mistake.
+The team that earns the next point receives the right to serve.

-Beach volleyball is a two-part game.
-The team that won them wins, respectively, the victory.
-In case the score is 1:1, an additional third game is played.
-The game itself is considered winning when the team scored 21 points, while the difference in points must be at least two.
-If the score is 20:20, then the game continues until the difference of these two points is reached.
+Beach volleyball is a game consisting of two parties.
+The team that wins them wins, accordingly.
+If the game score is 1:1, an additional third game is played.
+The game itself is considered winning when the team scores 21 points, and the difference in points must be at least two.
+If the score is 20:20, then the game continues until the difference of these same two points is reached.

 Badminton

-Badminton is one of the oldest games on the planet.
+Badminton is one of the ancient games all over the planet.
 There are many different versions of its origin.
-For example, the inhabitants of Japan have long been fond of a game called "oibane", the meaning of which was to throw a shuttlecock, which was made from a cherry bone, as well as several feathers.
-Directly for the game itself, special wooden rackets were used.
-In Stockholm, in 1650, a playground was built near the palace, designed to play the "feather ball", by order of Queen Christina herself.
-She practiced this game on the court along with her courtiers, as well as guests from other countries.
-A similar game was played in France, where it was called "Je-de-paume", which means "game with an apple".
-In medieval England, badminton was called "racquet and shuttlecock".
-This game was one of the most popular at that time.
+For example, the inhabitants of Japan have long been fond of a game called “oibane”, the meaning of which was to throw a shuttlecock made from a cherry pit, as well as several feathers.
+Special wooden rackets were used directly for the game itself.
+In Stockholm, in 1650, a court was built near the palace for playing “feather ball”, by order of Queen Christina herself.
+She practiced this game on the court together with her courtiers, as well as guests from other countries.
+There was a similar game in France, where it was called “je de paume,” which means “game with an apple.”
+In medieval England, badminton was called “racket and shuttlecock.”
+This game was one of the most popular in those days.

 The roots of modern badminton go far back to India, where it was called "roopa".
-The rules of the game were quite simple: the children picked up special rackets, stood in a circle and threw a cork into which feathers were stuck.
+The rules of the game were quite simple: children picked up special rackets, stood in a circle and tossed a cork into which feathers were stuck.
 The goal of the game was to keep the shuttlecock in the air for as long as possible.
-As for England, the famous game of shuttlecock was brought here by the military, who were in the service of India in the 1860s.
+As for England, the famous game of shuttlecock was brought here by the military who served in India in the 1860s.
 In addition, they slightly supplemented the rules by deciding to throw the shuttlecock over a stretched net.
-As a result, the game was called "poona".
-The place where modern badminton was founded is considered by many to be the estate of the famous Duke of Boshore in Gloucestershire, England.
-It was here that the game got its current name in 1893, when the duke's invited guests, along with their friends, went out onto the lawn to play a "game of badminton".
+As a result, the game was called “Pune”.
+Many consider the estate of the famous Duke of Boshore in the English county of Gloucestershire to be the founding place of modern badminton.
+It was here in 1893 that the game received its current name when the Duke's invited guests and their friends took to the lawn to play a "game of badminton."

-Badminton is played on a special area, which is divided equally by a net.
-This game is usually played by two people facing each other.
+Badminton is played on a special court, which is divided equally by a net.
+This game is usually played by two people standing opposite each other.
 Two teams of two people each can also participate.
 Opponents stand on opposite sides of the court.
-The essence of the game is to throw the shuttlecock over the net so that it lands within the opponent's area.
-Directly the feed itself is made from the left or right feed zone.
-The shuttle, in turn, must fly diagonally into the opponent's zone.
-The serve must be done from the bottom up, while the shuttle must be within the level of the lower edge when serving.
-If the player was unable to repel the shuttlecock before it landed on the ground, then a point is awarded to his opponent.
+The essence of the game is to throw the shuttlecock over the net so that it lands within the opponent's court.
+The serve itself is made from the left or right service zone.
+The shuttlecock, in turn, must fly diagonally into the enemy zone.
+The serve must be done from the bottom up, and the shuttlecock must be within the level of the lower edge when serving.
+If a player fails to hit the shuttle before it lands on the ground, the point is awarded to his opponent.

-The first European badminton championship was held in 1968 in Germany.
-A year later, the first European Youth Championship was held, and in 1972 the first team championship was held.
+The first European Badminton Championship took place in 1968 in Germany.
+A year later the first youth championship Europe, and in 1972 the first team championship.
 Since then, European championships have been held every two years.
-The official World Championship was held in 1977 in Sweden.
+Official Championship World was held in 1977 in Sweden.

-As for the first demonstration Olympic badminton performances, they were held in Munich in 1972 at the XX Summer Olympic Games.
+As for the first indicative Olympic performances badminton, they took place in Munich in 1972 at the 20th summer Olympic Games.
 Badminton became an Olympic sport in 1992.
-At the moment, there are more than 50 million fans of this sport all over the world.
-Badminton is very popular in many Asian countries, as well as in European countries such as Germany, Denmark, England and Sweden.
+Currently, there are more than 50 million fans of this sport all over the world.
+Badminton is extremely popular in many Asian countries, as well as in European countries such as Germany, Denmark, England and Sweden.

 Table tennis

-According to many, games that use rackets, balls and figures originated in East Asia.
+According to many, games using rackets, balls and figures originated in East Asia.
 In the Summer Palace of China, namely on the walls of the summer residence of the emperors, you can see several paintings confirming the fact that table tennis games were observed here in the Middle Ages.
-For a long time, tennis existed in two varieties.
-In the first case, the game was played outdoors, and in the second - on specially designated indoor areas.
-In England, lawn tennis was very popular, in other words, playing on grassy playgrounds in nature.
-The game instantly covered all of Europe, including Russia.
+For quite a long time, tennis existed in two varieties.
+In the first case, the game was played on fresh air, and in the second - in specially designated areas indoors.
+In England, lawn tennis, in other words, playing on grass courts in nature, was very popular.
+The game instantly spread throughout Europe, including Russia.
 As for indoor games, they were replaced by table tennis, which was developed in England at the end of the 19th century.

-At the very beginning, the place of the ball was occupied by an ordinary cork from a champagne bottle, after which a rubber ball was already used.
+At the very beginning, the place of the ball was taken by an ordinary cork from a bottle of champagne, after which a rubber ball was used.
 They played with wooden rackets covered with parchment.
-The handle of the racket was relatively long, which was often inlaid with gold or precious woods.
-Basically, table tennis was played in aristocratic circles, especially among fans of cricket.
+The handle of the racket was relatively long, which was often inlaid with gold or valuable wood.
+Table tennis was mainly played in aristocratic circles, especially among cricket fans.

 The turning point in the history of table tennis is considered to be the end of the 1890s, when the Englishman D. Gibbs brought celluloid balls from America to play in his family.
-After this event, his friend Jacques, who was a sporting goods dealer, started making rackets, balls and tables.
+After this event, his friend Jacques, who was a merchant sporting goods, began producing rackets, balls and tables.
 Instantly, a “ping-pong fever” arose in England, which spread throughout Europe, and soon throughout the world.

 Gradually, the rules of the game appeared.
-First, they kept score up to 30, 50 and 100 points.
+First, they counted up to 30, 50 and 100 points.
 In 1926, the counting system was already unified.
-From that moment on, table tennis was played up to 21 points.
-Due to the great popularity of table tennis, it was decided to create an International Federation for this sport, which happened all in the same 1926.
-At the same time, the first World Championship was held, after which such tournaments were held every year.
+Immediately from this moment we played table tennis up to 21 points.
+Due to the great popularity of table tennis, it was decided to create the International Table Tennis Federation. this species sports, which all happened in the same 1926.
+At the same time, the first world championship was held, after which similar tournaments were held every year.
 In 1934, women's teams also joined the World Table Tennis Championships.

 In 1957, the European Table Tennis Union was created, and a year later the first European Table Tennis Championship was held.
-Due to the huge popularity of this sport, the issue of recognizing table tennis as an Olympic sport was raised, which took place in 1977.
+Due to the enormous popularity of this sport, the question of recognizing table tennis as a Olympic event sport, which took place in 1977.
 In 1988, table tennis was already accepted into the program of the Summer Olympic Games.

-There are two players at the table.
-Each draw begins with a serve from one of the players.
+Two players play at the table.
+Each rally begins with a serve from one of the players.
 The first server is determined by lot.
-In the future, the servers alternate every two innings.
+Subsequently, servers alternate every two serves.
 Each game lasts up to 11 points.
-If the score becomes 10:10, then the game continues until the gap is two points.
+If the score becomes 10:10, then the game continues until the lead is two points.
 There can be from 3 to 7 games in total - all depending on the type of competition.
-The server in table tennis must hit the ball so that it first hits on his own half, and then on the opponent.
+Serving in table tennis must hit the ball so that it first hits his own ball, and then the opponent’s.
 If the ball hits the net when serving, then a re-serve is made.
-A point is counted when the opponent failed to hit the ball.
+A point is counted when the opponent was unable to hit the ball.

 Football (Fig. 2) is a team sports game with a ball on a special site (field) measuring 100-110 X 64-75 meters with a goal.
 Players are divided into teams of 11 people.
-The goal of the game is to score the ball into the opponents' goal as many times as possible with any part of the body (except for the hands).
-Football is the most popular sport game in the world.
+The goal of the game is to score greatest number times the ball into the opponents' goal with any part of the body (except the hands).
+Football is the most popular sports game in the world.

-Different peoples played games with leather balls many centuries ago.
-All these were varieties of football, for example, in Italy this game was called "Calcio", in France - "Pasup".
+Many centuries ago, different peoples played games with leather balls.
+All these were varieties of football, for example, in Italy this game was called “Calcio”, in France - “Pasup”.
 However, the oldest form of football originated in the 2nd century BC. in China.
-It was her FIFA Federation in 2004 that recognized the prototype of the game that we know today.
-The development of the history of football in Europe began with the Roman Empire, after the disappearance of which there was practically no data on the history of the development of football.
-After the execution of King Charles I in England in the 17th century, his supporters fled to Italy, where the British got acquainted with the game and later brought it to their homeland.
+It was the FIFA federation that in 2004 recognized it as the prototype of the game that we know today.
+The development of the history of football in Europe began with the Roman Empire, after the disappearance of which practically no data on the history of the development of football was preserved.
+After the execution of King Charles I in England in the 17th century, his supporters fled to Italy, where the British became acquainted with the game and later brought it to their homeland.

-The modern name "football" ("foot" - foot, "ball" - ball) the game acquired in England, so it can be argued that the history of football originates in England.
-The first football rules were adopted at Cambridge University in 1846, and already in 1857 the first football club was established in the city of Sheffield.
-To work out uniform rules, at the suggestion of John Carlight, in 1863 they held meetings of representatives of football clubs.
-The first official football rules were drawn up on October 26, 1863.
-They differed significantly from modern ones, for example, there was no ban on touching the ball with your hands.
-Another important fact in the history of football is associated with Sheffield.
-This is the creation in 1867 of the Football Association.
+The game acquired its modern name "football" ("foot" - leg, "ball" - ball) in England, so it can be argued that the history of football originates in England.
+The first rules of football were adopted at Cambridge University in 1846, and already in 1857 the first football club was created in the city of Sheffield.
+To work out uniform rules, at the suggestion of John Carlite, in 1863 a meeting of representatives of football clubs was held.
+First official football rules were developed on October 26, 1863.
+They were significantly different from modern ones; for example, there was no ban on touching the ball with your hands.
+Another important fact in the history of football is connected specifically with Sheffield.
+This is the creation of the football association in 1867.
 It was thanks to her that a set of rules was developed, of which eight were adopted by the modern Football Association.
-In those days, it was forbidden to pay players for playing as part of a team.
-A club protest in 1884 abolished this rule and football became professional in 1885.
-It is not surprising that the founders of modern football won the first three Olympiads: 1912, 1908 and 1900.
+In those days, it was forbidden to pay players for playing on a team.
+A club protest in 1884 overturned this rule and football became professional in 1885.
+It is not surprising that the founders of modern football won the first three Olympics: 1912, 1908 and 1900.

-Today, football captivates millions of fans around the world and is the most popular team sport game.
+Today, football captivates millions of fans around the world and is the most popular team sports game.

 Fig.2

-Hockey (Fig. 3) is a game sport in which two opposing teams try to score a puck into the opponent's goal with a stick.
-The peculiarity of this game is that the players move around the ice area on skates.
-In the history of hockey, its homeland - Canada, or rather Montreal, traditionally plays an important role.
-It was there that the first competitions in the history of hockey were held.
-It happened on March 3, 1875 at the local Victoria skating rink.
-Two teams of nine people competed (all in baseball defense).
+Hockey (Fig. 3) is a game sport in which two opposing teams try to score the puck into the opponent’s goal using a stick.
+The peculiarity of this game is that players move around the ice area on skates.
+In the history of hockey it is traditional important role plays his homeland - Canada, or rather Montreal.
+It was there that the first competitions in hockey history were held.
+This happened on March 3, 1875 at the local Victoria skating rink.
+Two teams of nine players (all in baseball defense) competed.
 The next significant event in the history of ice hockey is the appearance of the first rules.
-They were invented by students at Montreal McGill University, there were seven rules in total.
+They were invented by students at Montreal's McGill University; there were seven rules in total.
 Hockey has become very popular in Canada.
-It was even included in the program of the Winter Carnival.
+It was even included in the Winter Carnival program.
 And already in 1885, the Amateur Hockey Association was created (also in Montreal).
-In 1886, the first international match Canada - England was held.
+In 1886, the first international match between Canada and England was held.
 In 1893, the Governor General of Canada, Lord Stanley, bought the cup, for which Canadian teams began to compete.
 This is how the most prestigious trophy in the history of hockey appeared - the Stanley Cup.
-At the 1908 congress in Paris, the International Ice Hockey Federation was founded.
-In Russia, the history of hockey begins on December 22, 1946, when the first matches of the first ice hockey championship of the USSR were played in Moscow, Leningrad, Riga, Kaunas and Arkhangelsk.
-Today it is impossible to remember without a smile, for example, the players' immense bloomers, awkward attempts by hockey players to throw the puck into the air, the suffering of goalkeepers burdened with a heavy, unyielding stick, the penalty box, nicknamed both “punishment cell”, and “cage”, and “frontal place”.
-The courage of hockey players who performed without any protective equipment is also striking.
-Contrary to that, from match to match the number of spectators in the stands was constantly growing.
-The hockey industry was also getting better.
-From quilted jackets on the farm, they got the hang of sewing protective equipment, hockey shorts.
-Goalkeepers put on boxing helmets, and field players - bicycle helmets.
-Canadian hockey on Russian soil took from football a taste for passing, an addiction to multi-way combinations, and from bandy - cosmic speeds, virtuoso possession of skates.
+The International Ice Hockey Federation was founded at the 1908 congress in Paris.
+In Russia, the history of hockey begins on December 22, 1946, when the first matches of the first USSR ice hockey championship were played in Moscow, Leningrad, Riga, Kaunas and Arkhangelsk.
+Today it is impossible to remember without a smile, for example, the players’ enormous trousers, the awkward attempts of hockey players to throw the puck into the air, the suffering of goalkeepers burdened with a heavy, unyielding stick, the penalty box, nicknamed the “punishment cell,” the “cage,” and the “frontal area.”
+The courage of the hockey players, who performed without any protective equipment, is also amazing.
+Contrary to this, from match to match the number of spectators in the stands was constantly growing.
+The hockey industry was also improving.
+From the padded jackets on the farm, they got the hang of sewing protective equipment and hockey pants.
+The goalkeepers wore boxing helmets, and the field players wore bicycle helmets.
+Canadian hockey on Russian soil he took from football a taste for playing passing, a passion for multi-move combinations, and from bandy - cosmic speeds and virtuoso skating skills.

-In the spring of 1953, at the LIHG congress, the Soviet hockey federation was accepted as a member of this international organization.
-And a year later, in 1954, in Stockholm, domestic hockey conquered the world hockey top.
-The true heroes of that tournament were goalkeepers Nikolai Puchkov and Grigory Mkrtchyan, defenders Alfred Kuchevsky, Dmitry Ukolov, Alexander Vinogradov, Pavel Zhiburtovich, Genrikh Sidorenkov, forwards Vsevolod Bobrov, Viktor Shuvalov, Alexei Guryshev, Yuri Krylov, Mikhail Bychkov, Alexander Uvarov, Valentin Kuzin, Evgeny Babich, Nikolai Khlystov, Alexander Komarov.
-Almost the same composition won Olympic gold after 2 years.
+In the spring of 1953, at the LIHG Congress, the Soviet Hockey Federation was accepted as a member of this international organization.
+And a year later, in 1954, in Stockholm, domestic hockey conquered the world hockey peak.
+The true heroes of that tournament were goalkeepers Nikolai Puchkov and Grigory Mkrtchyan, defenders Alfred Kuchevsky, Dmitry Ukolov, Alexander Vinogradov, Pavel Zhiburtovich, Genrikh Sidorenkov, forwards Vsevolod Bobrov, Viktor Shuvalov, Alexey Guryshev, Yuri Krylov, Mikhail Bychkov, Alexander Uvarov, Valentin Kuzin, Evgeniy Babich, Nikolai Khlystov, Alexander Komarov.
+Almost the same composition won Olympic gold 2 years later.

-The next generation of Soviet hockey masters picked up and successfully carried this victorious baton.
-In the 60s, such outstanding masters as Viktor Konovalenko, Konstantin Loktev, Veniamin Aleksandrov, Alexander Almetov, Boris Mayorov, Vyacheslav Starshinov, Viktor Yakushev, Stanislav Petukhov, Anatoly Firsov, Eduard Ivanov, Alexander Ragulin, Viktor Kuzkin shone in the USSR national team , Vitaly Davydov.
-Our team then became the recognized leader of the world amateur hockey.
+Next generation Soviet masters hockey picked up and successfully carried this victorious baton.
+In the 60s, such outstanding masters as Viktor Konovalenko, Konstantin Loktev, Veniamin Alexandrov, Alexander Almetov, Boris Mayorov, Vyacheslav Starshinov, Viktor Yakushev, Stanislav Petukhov, Anatoly Firsov, Eduard Ivanov, Alexander Ragulin, Viktor Kuzkin shone in the USSR national team , Vitaly Davydov.
+Our team then became the recognized leader in world amateur hockey.
 1972 is a special year in the history of Russian hockey.
 There is a change of players, a change of coaches.
 Vsevolod Bobrov took the baton from the star couple Chernyshev-Tarasov.
-And under his leadership, our ice team for the first time crossed sticks in full-time rivalry with the Canadian team, made up of the strongest NHL players.
-In these matches, the hockey talent of a new generation of players was revealed: Vladislav Tretyak, Valery Vasiliev, Gennady Tsygankov, Vladimir Lutchenko, Vladimir Petrov, Boris Mikhailov, Valery Kharlamov, Alexander Yakushev, Vladimir Shadrin, Alexander Maltsev.
-They failed to repeat the victorious streak of their predecessors, but the national team won the world championships in 1973, 1974, 1975 and the Olympic tournament in 1976 in Innsbruck.
+And under his leadership, our ice squad for the first time crossed sticks in head-to-head competition with the Canadian national team, made up of the strongest NHL players.
+These matches revealed the hockey talent of a new generation of players: Vladislav Tretyak, Valery Vasilyev, Gennady Tsygankov, Vladimir Lutchenko, Vladimir Petrov, Boris Mikhailov, Valery Kharlamov, Alexander Yakushev, Vladimir Shadrin, Alexander Maltsev.
+They failed to repeat the victorious streak of their predecessors, but the national team won the World Championships in 1973, 1974, 1975 and the Olympic tournament in 1976 in Innsbruck.
 In 1977, the national team and the CSKA club were headed by Viktor Tikhonov.
-Under his tutelage, the skill of Vyacheslav Fetisov, Alexei Kasatonov, Helmut Balderis, Sergei Makarov, Igor Larionov, Vladimir Krutov, Viktor Zhluktov and many other masters sparkled.
-Under him, Valery Kamensky, Sergey Fedorov, Alexander Mogilny, Pavel Bure received a ticket to big hockey.
+Under his tutelage, the skills of Vyacheslav Fetisov, Alexey Kasatonov, Helmut Balderis, Sergei Makarov, Igor Larionov, Vladimir Krutov, Viktor Zhluktov and many other masters sparkled.
+Under him, Valery Kamensky, Sergei Fedorov, Alexander Mogilny, Pavel Bure received a ticket to big hockey.
 Today hockey is known in all countries.
-World Championships attract millions and billions of viewers around the world to TV screens.
-Now hockey is more popular than ever in the history of hockey.
+World Championships captivate millions and billions of viewers around the world to their television screens.
+Hockey is now more popular than ever in the history of hockey.

 Fig.3